SAP-samples/teched2025-XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.2 -Built-in automation flows
+## Exercise 1.2 - Built-in automation flows

 Does one always need to climb the mountain of the onboarding documentation?
 Not necessarily.
 A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.